alchemydc/btcrecover/.ai/memory-bank/activeContext.md

 - The GUI must be accessible to non-technical users, with advanced options hidden by default.
 - System dependencies for cryptographic libraries (e.g., coincurve) must be documented for each platform; on macOS, Homebrew packages `automake` and `libtool` are required.
 - Gooey is not suitable for this project because btcrecover.py does not use argparse; refactoring for Gooey would be disruptive.
-- PySimpleGUI (or Tkinter) with subprocess is the preferred approach for building the GUI, as it allows the core logic to remain unchanged and is easy to maintain.
+- PySimpleGUI was rejected due to its new license; FreeSimpleGUI (or Tkinter) with subprocess is now the preferred approach for building the GUI, as it allows the core logic to remain unchanged and is easy to maintain.

 ## Important Patterns and Preferences
 - Documentation-first workflow: Memory Bank is the single source of truth for project context and progress.